ChethanKodenkiri/LeetCode/README.md

-# LeetCode question and Answer in JavaScript
+# LeetCode questions and Answers in JavaScript